Harshilmalhotra/rfid-attendance-dashboard/README.md

 1. Rename secrets_example.h → secrets.h
 2. Fill in your Wi-Fi credentials and Supabase API details
-3. Upload rfid_attendance.ino to your Arduino Mega / ESP32
+3. Upload rfid_attendance.ino to your ESP32 or 8266

 ### 6. 🧪 Run the frontend
 ```